e34rrsff/PyCyPa-Automator/README.md

 ### Compilation

-Running `compile.py` should include everything you need for a local-host compatible binary
+Running `compile.py` should pack everything you need intoa single binary for the target system.

+Specify the target system with `--target=`

 The produced binary will be under `dist/`.